LeoneBacciu/django-email-verification/README.md

 in settings.py.
 This will override any other email settings you provide.

 ## Custom salt for token generation
-Pass the key_salt keyword parameter to the sendconfirm function as follows:
+Pass the custom_salt keyword parameter to the sendconfirm function as follows:
 ```python
 sendConfirm(user, custom_salt=my_custom_key_salt)
 ```